-Following completion of drilling and excavation operations, one and one-quarter-inch diameter slotted PVC pipe was installed in borings B-1, B-2, and B-3 in order to provide a means of monitoring the groundwater fluctuations.
-The borings were backfilled with auger cuttings.
-Following completion of excavating and logging, each test pit was backfilled.
-Although an effort was made to compact the backfill with the trackhoe, backfill was not placed in uniform lifts and compacted to a specific density.
+Following completion of excavation operations, each test pit was backfilled.
+Although an effort was made to compact the backfill with the backhoe, backfill was not placed in uniform lifts and compacted to a specific density.
 Consequently, the backfill soils must be considered as non-engineered and settlement of the backfill with time is likely to occur.